-After all, while Nectar is by no means the only mattress brand to promise you the best night's sleep of your life, few can match the $399-worth of accessories the company gives away, for free, with every mattress.
+While Nectar is by no means the only mattress brand to promise you the best night's sleep, few can match the $499-worth of accessories the company gives away for free, depending on what size Nectar Mattress you buy.

-We'll say it now: when it comes to value we think the Nectar Memory Foam is the best mattress you can buy.
+We'll say it now: when it comes to value we think the Nectar Memory Foam is one of the very best mattresses you can buy.
 But what's it actually like to sleep on?
 That's where we can help.
 In our Nectar mattress review, we put the award-winning mattress to the test, to help you decide whether it's the right option for you.

 - The Nectar has a medium-firm comfort level